Header image alt text

 An EV drivetrain fundamentally consists of three major parts: an electric motor (or two!), a huge battery, and the electronics that integrates them and provides charging capabilities.
 The newest innovation of those three is the battery technology that, starting in 2010, reached the energy and power necessary to make it possible to propel an entire car over long ranges.
 Driven by startling achievements in improved battery performance for portable handheld devices such as mobile phones and laptop, automotive engineers have taken the technology and scaled it up to the much larger sizes needs for cars.
 However, whereas you typically don’t expect a mobile phone or laptop to last for more than a few years, or aren’t surprised when the battery gets weak, buyers do expect their new car to least at least that long, and so engineers figured out ways to extend EV battery life beyond a decade.

 Part of that engineering includes careful, automatic monitoring of the battery’s health.
 The first affordable EV in volume production, the Nissan Leaf, used cheaper battery technology that was more susceptible to battery degradation, and so they included a battery health monitor on the dashboard.
 Literally right in front of you when you are driving a Leaf, like an oil temperature gauge, is a battery health meter, alongside the separate range gauge that shows how many miles you have left that day.
-This is actually unique to the Leaf, and uniquely important for the Leaf to have, because Nissan did use cheaper battery tech in that car which did degrade faster than all subsequent EVs.
-But some EVs do have similar battery health status information buried in their in-car infotainment system.
+This is health meter is actually unique to the Leaf, and in fact is uniquely important for the Leaf to have, because Nissan did use cheaper battery tech in that car which did degrade faster than all subsequent EVs.

 Besides that battery health indicator, the simplest way to evaluate the health of the battery is to simply see what the indicate range (in miles) is shown in the car when it is fully charged.
 When evaluating a particular used EV, ask the seller to provide a picture of the dashboard that shows the range of the car (in miles) when fully charged (to 100%).